 At last, we describe the solution size function over the numbers.
 Due to weak modularity, we use a reduction $f$ from an instance $(L',C')$ with $L \subseteq L'$ and $C \subseteq C'$ such that

-Overall, we include two numbers for each variable and one number for each clause.
-If a variable is removed, we include the removal gadget for the variable instead of the gadgets for the literal and the literal clause relation.
-The removal of a clause (without also removing a variable), however, adds one element, which simulates the satisfaction by adding $14$ to the column of the clause.
-Because the clause is removed and the column still needs to sum up to $14$.
+Overall, we include one number for each literal and one number for each clause.
+If a variable is removed, we include the removal gadgets for the clauses containing this variable and leave the gadgets for the literals and the literal clause relation in the instance.
+The removal of a clause (without also removing a variable) does not change the number of elements in the solution because $11, 12, 13$, or $14$ still need to be added such that the clause column adds up to $14$.
 Accordingly the solution size of a variable gadget is the same as for the variable removal gadget. \end{proof}